Introduction

 Technique:

-Align the T-square along the cut line.
+Place the T-square along the cut line.

 Circular Saw or Jigsaw

-Primary Use: Cutting large or complex shapes.
+Primary Use: Ideal for cutting larger or more complex shapes.

 Technique: